nittaya1990/min2phaseCXX/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
+    You should have received a copy of the GNU General Public License aint64_t with this program.
 If not, see <http://www.gnu.org/licenses/>.